These BBQ jackfruit sandwiches are loaded with BBQ flavor and the texture of shredded jackfruit makes for an amazing shredded meat substitute.

 It’s low in calories but high in antioxidants, fiber, potassium and vitamin C. It doesn’t have a lot of protein so be sure to pair it with higher protein foods for a full meal.

-You'll find pre-packed jackfruit either near the tofu and tempeh in a cooler by the produce or in a can near other canned goods.
+You'll find pre-packed jackfruit either near the tofu and tempeh in a cooler by the produce or in a can near other canned fruits and veggies.

 olive or avocado oil – to sauté the onion and garlic in.

-vegetables – onion and garlic to add a delicious savory flavor base!
+vegetables – onion and garlic to add a delicious, savory flavor base to the shredded jackfruit!

-seasonings and spices – paprika, brown sugar, chili powder, onion powder, garlic powder, cayenne pepper, sea salt and pepper.
+seasonings and spices – all the BBQ spices including paprika, brown sugar, chili powder, onion powder, garlic powder, cayenne pepper, sea salt and pepper.

 I love this recipe because it’s layered with flavor!
 You start by sautéing the onion and garlic.
 Then you add the jackfruit along with the spices – it’s almost like a dry rub base!
 Lastly, you’ll mix in the BBQ sauce and you’ve got flavor on flavor on flavor!